Treatment Effects in Market Equilibrium: Introduction

-Most existing work on treatment effect estimation under interference adopts a strict randomization inference framework, where potential outcomes are held fixed and only treatment assignment is random \citep[e.g.,][]{aronow2017estimating,athey2018exact,basse2019randomization,leung2020treatment,hudgens2008toward,savje2021average}.
-Much of the work on clustered interventions discussed above fits in the category.
-An alternative to the cluster-based approach is to posit setting where interference operates along a network and the connections between units are sparse \citep{athey2018exact,leung2020treatment,ogburn2017causal}.
-In these models, the bias induced by cross-unit interference can be nonzero but often tolerable thanks to the sparse connections.
-In our setting, however, we note that the interference pattern produced by marketplace price effects is dense and simultaneously affects all units, so sparsity-based methods are not applicable to the marketplace setting.
+Much of the existing work on treatment effect estimation with spillovers focuses on setting where the Stable Unit Treatment Value Assumption (SUTVA) holds for higher-level clusters of units \citep{baird2018optimal, basse2019randomization, hudgens2008toward, karrer2021network, liu2014large, tchetgen2012causal}.
+Another related approach is the network interference model, which posits that interference operates along a network and the connections between units are sparse \citep{athey2018exact,leung2020treatment,savje2021average}.
+The sparsity of connections then enables randomization-based methods for studying cluster-randomized experiments to be extended to this setting.
+In our setting, however, the interference pattern produced by marketplace price effects is dense and simultaneously affects all units, so neither cluster nor sparsity-based methods are applicable.

-Our approach relies on positing a stochastic model where the types of individuals are generated by an underlying probability distribution, and analyzing effects in the limit as the number of individuals in the model grows large.
-This approach is inspired by mean-field modeling.
-There is a large literature that uses the mean field limit to study large-scale stochastic systems in operations research, engineering and physics \citep{mezard1987spin, tsitsiklis2013power, vvedenskaya1996queueing}.
-Also related are economic models where players respond to the average behavior in the system \citep{weintraub2008markov, hopenhayn1992entry, krusell1998income}.